 just about any horse who has huggable but hard-to-fit conformation.

-A broad-backed horse will probably take a wide saddle, but be aware that those with very wide twists can be uncomfortable for the rider, easy fit saddles are designed with a shim in the seat, the thicker the shim the narrower the twist will feel.
+The problem that mutton withers create in saddle fitting is that most saddles are built with normal withers in mind.
+The withers help keep the saddle in place, creating a ridge.
+A broad-backed horse will probably take a wide saddle, but be aware that those with very wide twists can be uncomfortable for the rider, Easy Fit Saddles are designed with a shim in the seat, the thicker the shim the narrower the effect of a wide horse and saddle will feel.

 Note that many round-barreled horses are also short in the back so consider round-skirted Western saddles over square skirts if that’s the case for yours.